Cinnamon sugar pound cake

 The icing glaze on top has cinnamon in it to ensure the cinnamon sugar flavor is truly carried throughout.
 This is also another spot where you have the ability to customize a bit.
 If you want a thicker glaze, you'll use a bit less milk, and if you want it to be thinner, you can continue adding milk as you create your icing.
-I've tried it both ways, and both are incredibly delicious though I tend to prefer the look of a thicker icing.
+I've tried it both ways, and both are incredibly delicious.

 Pound cake is one of my favorite types of cake, and my Birthday pound cake was my first spin on this classic dessert.
 I've always loved cinnamon sugar cakes so I knew that would be my next pound cake.
 Aside from the lack of sprinkles, there is one key difference in this recipe.
 The addition of sour cream!
 I mentioned earlier that I felt the cinnamon had a bit of a drying effect, and to combat that I knew I needed a helper.
 Adding in sour cream (instead of milk which is what I used in my birthday pound cake recipe) was the perfect partner for the job.

 I do recommend using a stand or hand mixer for this recipe.
 It could be done by hand, but in order to get just the right consistency when creaming your room temperature butter and sugar and then as you continue to add your wet ingredients, the help of a mixer will lead to the best end result.
 Each step of the way, you want to make sure to pause, scrape down your bowl and paddle, and really make sure you have a batter that is one consistency.
 Then, when you get to your dry ingredients, you want to only mix as much as necessary.